katevnuk/sql-challenge/README.md

 # A Mystery in Two Parts

-## Background

-Conduct a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-Design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, perform the following:
-1. Data Modeling
-2. Data Engineering
-3. Data Analysis

 ## Objectives

 ### Data Modeling
-Inspect the CSVs and sketch out an ERD of the tables using QuickDBD
+Inspected the CSVs and sketch out an ERD of the tables using QuickDBD

 ![](Images/Entity%20Relationship%20Diagram%20(ERD).png)

 ### Data Engineering
-* Use the information to create a table schema for each of the six CSV files.
+* Used the information to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.
-* Import each CSV file into the corresponding SQL table.
+* Imported each CSV file into the corresponding SQL table.

 ```
 -- Data Engineering --